-1. A copy of veterinarian records showing that the rabies and the core vaccination are current.
-A titer test by a veterinarian showing an acceptable level of immunity is also admissible.

-2. A copy of a rabies certificate from a veterinarian and owner records of core vaccinations which must include a copy of the label and when the shot was administered.

-3. Exceptions to the core vaccinations requirement will be accepted in cases where a veterinarian certifies in writing that he or she does not recommend vaccines for a dog based on health reasons.

-B. Puppies must be at least 6 months of age and have completed the series of DHLPP shots or have an exemption letter from a veterinarian in order to be eligible to show.
+- 1. A copy of veterinarian records showing that the rabies and the core vaccination are current.
+A titer test by a veterinarian showing an acceptable level of immunity is also admissible. - 2.
+A copy of a rabies certificate from a veterinarian and owner records of core vaccinations which must include a copy of the label and when the shot was administered. - 3.
+Exceptions to the core vaccinations requirement will be accepted in cases where a veterinarian certifies in writing that he or she does not recommend vaccines for a dog based on health reasons. - B. Puppies must be at least 6 months of age and have completed the series of DHLPP shots or have an exemption letter from a veterinarian in order to be eligible to show.
 If you do not own the dog you show, the owner's signature must be on the Dog information Form stating that you have permission from the owner to show the dog.
-Puppies must be at least 6 months of age..
-You may use a choke collar or nylon choke in all classes except for Agility.
+You may use a choke collar or nylon choke in all classes except for agility.
 No pinch collars are to be used in any class.
-Obedience requires a six foot leather or solid fabric leash (no chain leashes).

-C. To compete in agility, a dog must be at least one (1) year of age.
+Obedience requires a six foot leather or solid fabric leash (no chain leashes). - C. To compete in agility, a dog must be at least one (1) year of age.
 This is for the health of the dog.
-A tag-free "buckle" collar MUST be used when competing in all agility classes.D.
-Entry into the Advance Handling Class is mandatory for exhibitors that have placed first or second in two or more prior handling classes at previous Lenawee County Fairs.
-E. An exhibitor can show up to two dogs in different obedience & agility classes.
+A tag-free "buckle" collar MUST be used when competing in all agility classes. - D. Entry into the Advance Handling Class is mandatory for exhibitors that have placed first or second in two or more prior handling classes at previous Lenawee County Fairs. - E. An exhibitor can show up to two dogs in different obedience, agility & rally classes.

-F. Each exhibitor may only enter one costume class and one handling class with their dog.

-G. The costume class is a fun event.
-There will be no specific theme and you must use your imagination.

-H. Exhibitors with female dogs in season (in heat) will be allowed to show, but only at the end of their class.
+- F. Each exhibitor may only enter one costume class and one handling class with their dog. - G. The costume class is a fun event.
+There will be no specific theme and you must use your imagination. - H. Exhibitors with female dogs in season (in heat) will be allowed to show, but only at the end of their class.
 Please notify the superintendent, that you have a female dog in season, before the dog show starts.
-Female dogs in season must be kept away from the show area until you are ready to show.

-I. Any exhibitor/ handler may be excused from competition if they: Cannot control thier dog; Interferes with another dog, exhibitor, or handler; or, abuses their dog anywhere on the fairgrounds.

-J. If an exhibitor has been excused from competition & has already shown, all ribbons, trophies, & premium money will be forfeited.
+Female dogs in season must be kept away from the show area until you are ready to show. - I. Exhibitors may be excused from competition for the following reasons: Inability to control their dog; Interfering with other dogs or exhibitors; or, abusing their dog anywhere on the fairgrounds. - J. If an exhibitor has been excused from competition & has already shown, all ribbons, trophies, & premium money will be forfeited.
 Any screened (official) dog leader has the authority to tell any handler or exhibitor that their behavior is inappropriate.
 The superintendent must then be notified of the situation.

-K. In preparation for fair, each exhibitor must attend 7 training sessions.
-If an exhibitor uses more than one dog, each dog should be present at every other training session.
+K. In preparation for fair, each exhibitor must attend training sessions.
+7 Practices if a first or second year exhibitor or showing in Agility Intermediate A (off leash) and 5 for 3 year and beyond and not showing in Agility Intermediate A (off leash).
+If an exhibitor uses more than one dog, IF an exhibitor uses more than one dog, each dog should be present at every other training session.